EF21 with Bells & Whistles: Six Algorithmic Extensions of Modern Error Feedback: Experiments

-Figure \ref{fig:ef21_page} illustrates that, in all cases, \algname{EF21-PAGE} perfectly reduces the accumulated variance and converges to the desired tolerance, whereas \algname{EF21-SGD} is stuck at some accuracy level.
-Moreover, \algname{EF21-PAGE} turns out to be surprisingly efficient with small bathsizes (eg, $1.5\%$ of the local data ) both in terms of the number of epochs and the \# bits sent to the server per client.
-Interestingly, for most datasets, a further increase of bathsize does not considerably improve the convergence.
+\paragraph{Experiment 1: Fast convergence with variance reduction.} In our first experiment, we showcase the computation and communication benefit of \algname{EF21-PAGE} (Alg. \ref{alg:EF21-PAGE}) over \algname{EF21-SGD}.
+Figure \ref{fig:ef21_page_relasim} illustrates that, in all cases, \algname{EF21-PAGE} perfectly reduces the accumulated variance and converges to the desired tolerance, whereas \algname{EF21-SGD} is stuck at some accuracy level.
+Moreover, \algname{EF21-PAGE} turns out to be surprisingly efficient with small batchsizes (eg, $1.5\%$ of the local data ) both in terms of the number of epochs and the \# bits sent to the server per client.
+Interestingly, for most data sets, a further increase of batchsize does not considerably improve the convergence.